Adapted from Facebook Post of August 21, 2019

 The county Republican parties?
 Most are barely supported by the state organization yet in their isolation most members have valiantly forged ahead anyway, proud in their conservatism and their support of our President.

 (And speaking of President Trump, in my previous post I pointed out how the Executive Committee offered near-zero support of Donald Trump from his inauguration in July 2016 until this past January 2019, when they were forced into supporting him.
-Since January, the ORP website front page has been cartoonishly pro-Trump, never mind that many of the website’s important back-pages have been “under construction” for the last two years.)
+Since January, the ORP website front page has been cartoonishly pro-Trump, never mind that many of the website’s important back-pages have been “under construction” for the last four years.)

 Our Republican Party has been hijacked – and then neutered – by just a handful of Republicans who don’t think like we think.

 The relatively miniscule ORP Executive Committee leadership contingent will continue within their dream world, assuring themselves of their importance.
-But looking at the numbers – and there is no disputing this – they simply don’t matter to 99.9% of Republicans state-wide.
+But looking at the numbers – and there is no disputing this – they simply don’t matter to literally 99.9% of Republicans state-wide.

 Following is tangible, mechanical proof.
 As an inarguable indicator, look at Facebook which is THE major social media platform, and a reliable gauge of an organization’s reach and engagement.
 Nowadays, for anyone with a Page, Facebook statistics precisely answer the question, “How many people are actually hearing what is being said?”